There are four main sections:

 Uses questions adapted from the Cultural Formation Interview (CFI) to explore culture, mental health and well-being.

-Suggests questions to encourage practitioner reflection and includes links to other resources.
+Includes questions to prompt practitioner reflection as well as links to more information and other resources.

 Two digital stories used in this resource are drawn from the collection, ‘Finding our way’.
 These stories are original and owned by their creators.
 VTMH thanks James and Akeemi for continuing to share their personal stories of mental health recovery for the benefit of practitioner learning.
 Watch all the stories here.

 This resource also features Kesver, from ‘Our Voices: Stories of Carers from Migrant and Refugee Backgrounds’.
 She tells her story in Turkish, with English subtitles.
 All five short films in this collection are available to view here.

 Images and design: Mark Wingrave